-- (1) The information with respect to the Common Shares beneficially owned, controlled or directed is not within the direct knowledge of the - Corporation and has been furnished by the respective individuals.(2) Member of the Audit Committee.
-Rob Chausse is the Chair. - (2) Member of the Audit Committee.
-Rob Chausse is the Chair.
-(3) Member of the Corporate Governance and Nominating Committee.
-Maura Lendon is the Chair. - (4) Member of the Corporate Governance and Nonintating Committee.
-Math.
-(4) Member of the Compensation Committee.
+- The information with respect to the Common Shares beneficially owned, controlled or directed is not within the direct knowledge of the Corporation and has been furnished by the respective individuals. - (2) Member of the Audit Committee.
+Rob Chausse is the Chair. - (3) Member of the Corporate Governance and Nominating Committee.
+Maura Lendon is the Chair. - (4) Member of the Compensation Committee.
 Carmelo Marrelli is the Chair. - (5) Member of the Technical, Safety, Environment and Social Responsibility Committee.
-Don Birak is the Chair.
+Don Birak is the Chair. - (6) Lisa Ross was appointed as CFO and Corporate Secretary on March 8, 2021.